 Quantitative analysis

-What is the Need for the JIS L 1902 Test Method for Textile Testing
+Requirements for JIS L 1902 Test Method

 The microorganism plays a vital role in the deterioration of any material that comes into contact with the microbial suspension.
 When The fabric and finished textiles products connect with the body, they become more prone to the attack of various types of microorganisms.
 The fabric is more prone to microbes because of sweat from the person’s body.